 5. Project Summary Tab

 Get a quick overview of task status for a particular project, as well as the rate at which tasks are being completed versus the total number of tasks on the Summary tab.
 These stats and graphs (shown below) can also help you quickly ascertain projects that might be in danger of not getting completed on time.

-The Task Progress graph shows stats for tasks not yet started, in-progress, completed and overdue.
+The Task Progress graph shows stats for tasks not yet started, in-progress, completed and overdue for each Task Type.
 These statistics are clickable and are shortcuts to filtering your task list to display tasks in each status.
 You can drag-select date ranges on the chart to view a zoomed-in view.